siongang/agentic-study-assistant/docs/DEVELOPMENT.md

 **A**:

-1. Create tool file: `app/tools/mymodule/mytool.py`
+1. Create or add to a tool file under `app/tools/` (e.g. `app/tools/mytool.py`)
-2. Write pure function (no LLM calls)
+2. Implement deterministic logic (no LLM unless required)
-3. Add tests: `tests/test_tools/test_mytool.py`
+3. Add tests: `tests/test_mytool.py`
-4. Import in agent: `from app.tools.mymodule.mytool import my_function`
+4. Expose via `app/agents/tools.py` and assign to the appropriate agent

 ### Q: How do I add a new agent?